Applications for this course have now closed because all available places have been filled.

 Third and fourth years

-In third year, following on from your second year, yyou choose your degree pathway and pursue either two or one of the four subjects, and if applicable, choose complementary open modules.
+In third year, you choose your degree pathway and pursue either two or one of the four subjects, and if applicable, choose complementary open modules.

 Third and fourth year enter your degree at 30% to 70% respectively.